 - Issues related to organization, resource, participation, or accountability or other conditions that are fundamental to improvement in other areas

-For more on assessment and prioritization, see Appendices D and F.
+For more on assessment and prioritization, see Appendices D and F of the standard.

 Once the process has been established, define and document the process so you can use it periodically to help identify new objectives.
 Once a prioritized list of OHSMS issues has been created, document the list.
 See Section E5.4 for more on this.